PhD, MA, BA

 Art & Design History and Theories, Visual and Cultural Studies

 Sandy Ng received her Ph.D. from the School of Oriental and African Studies (University of London), specialising in modern Chinese art.
 Her doctoral research examines the notion of hybrid modernism in Lin Fengmian’s figurative paintings (1900-1991).
-She is currently working on a project that explores cultural appropriation, gender, and modernity in twentieth century design.
+She is currently working on a book-length research project that explores design, gender, and modern living in the twentieth century.
 Her research also scrutinizes how to revitalise traditional customs to inspire contemporary design.
-Two forthcoming publications will examine how artists embrace modernity and fashion the ‘self’ in the modern era and how national identity is tied to the design of cheongsam in Hong Kong.
+Two forthcoming publications will examine how artists embrace modernity and fashion the ‘self’ in the modern era and how national and female identities are tied to the design of cheongsam in Hong Kong.